Skip to Content

 mayonnaise and garlic in a small glass bowl to be combined for garlic mayo

-beef seasoned with salt being cooked in oil in a cast iron skillet to be used for philly cheesesteaks
+thinly sliced beef seasoned with salt cooking in vegetable oil in a cast iron skillet to be used for Philly cheesesteaks

 cooked beef being spooned out of a cast iron skillet into a bowl